undefinedCudaCore/BaigiamasisDarbasPiguLT/README.md

 			◶ Click on the wishlist button to open the wishlist page ◶ Click on the "Add to wishlist " button to remove an item from the wishlist

-*Test scenario 2.1 expected result: Add seached item to wishlist.*
+*Test scenario 2.1 expected result: Add a searched item to your wishlist.*

 		Test scenario 2.2:
 		◉ Add the first item to the cart